carlherrmann/hdsu-bioquant/content/home/jobs.md

 +++

-We are hiring postdocs and PhD students for a number of projects:
+We are hiring for a number of projects:

 * (NEW!) **PhD position** for a project on machine-learning approaches to data integration for the stratification of schizophrenia patients;